 We are a technology company with a social purpose.

-Our mission is to promote psychological wellbeing by creating validated tools that are engaging, intuitively appealing and effective.
-Our vision is to help people achieve their potential and lead well balanced lives by helping people articulate their personal wellbeing goals, and manage their personal challenges we hope to broaden access to psychological support.
+Our mission is to promote behavioural health and wellbeing by creating validated tools that are engaging, intuitively appealing and effective.
+Our vision is to help people achieve their potential and lead well balanced lives by helping people articulate their personal wellbeing goals, and manage their personal challenges, and maintain and optimise their goals over time.

 We leverage technology and draw on deeply embedded human behaviours to humanise digital solutions.
 We are committed to a person-centred design methodology and to building on evidence-based research in order to provide affordable tools for wellbeing that are broadly accessible.